ilbesculpi/ilbesculpi/README.md

 ### 👋 Hi there

-I'm Ilbert and i'm full stack / mobile developer with more than 12 years of experience delivering impactful solutions across diverse industries, including finances and automotive.
+I'm Ilbert and i'm a full stack / mobile developer with more than 12 years of experience delivering impactful solutions across diverse industries, including finances and automotive.

 I am an enthusiastic and very motivated person.